dhiazfathra/nestjs-starter/README.md

 - 🔄 **Environment Configuration** - Using dotenv and NestJS ConfigModule
 - 📚 **API Documentation** - Swagger/OpenAPI and Scalar API Reference
 - 📊 **Monitoring** - Grafana and Prometheus for metrics and monitoring
+- 🔍 **Distributed Tracing** - Jaeger for request tracing and performance analysis

 ## Prerequisites